CommE2E/comm/docs/nix_mobile_workflows.md

       Where `w.x.y.z` is the local IP address you found earlier.

 - Alternately, if you’re on a release build and option 2 above seems like too much of a hassle, you should be able to simply change the value of [`productionNodeServerURL` in the code](https://github.com/CommE2E/comm/blob/9e6a13f1569787b498a72c890b12ce0dd8323804/native/utils/url-utils.js#L12).
 Note that you’ll need to delete and reinstall the app for this change to take effect, as the default production URL is persisted in Redux.

+## Debugging

+### React Developer Tools

+You can access the React Developer Tools by running `cd native && yarn react-devtools`.
+If you want to use it along with the JS debugger (see [Debugging JavaScript](#debugging-javascript)), you should open the JS debugger first, then open React Developer Tools, and finally refresh the app via the dev menu.
+More details on using React Developer Tools with React Native can be found [here](https://github.com/facebook/react/tree/main/packages/react-devtools#usage-with-react-native).

+### Redux Developer Tools

+You can access the Redux Developer Tools by running `cd native && yarn redux-devtools`.
+On the first open, you’ll need to go to “Settings”, select “Use custom (local) server”, configure it to use port 8043, and then finally hit “Connect”.
+If you want to use it along with the JS debugger (see [Debugging JavaScript](#debugging-javascript)), you should open the JS debugger first, then open Redux Developer Tools, and finally refresh the app via the dev menu.

+### Debugging JavaScript

+You can use the dev menu in dev builds to open up a JS debugger, where you can set breakpoints via the `debugger` expression.